Report 5. NVIDIA Dynamo Inference Benchmark

 | Concurrency | 16 |

-Metrics: TTFT reduction by hit ratio, cache memory usage, Eviction Rate
+Measured Metrics: TTFT reduction by hit ratio, cache memory usage, Eviction Rate

 Benchmark Results

-Result data will be updated after benchmark execution.
+Results data will be updated after benchmark execution.

 Expected Result Structure